jian-shi1/coursework2_arg/README.md

 # Studying Population Genetic Diversity based on Ancestral Recombination Graphs

 This is the 2-nd year research coursework project repository.
-It contains most representative notebooks with some intermediate explanations, code and some visuals.
+It contains most representative notebook with some intermediate explanations, code and some visuals.

 All libraries act whimsicaly together if other vesrsions but those listed in venv_requirements.txt are used.